 I use the normal personal apps for things like Internet banking and so on.
 I also use Blockfolio for monitoring cryptocurrency.
-For casual entertainment and general interest I also have Minecraft Earth installed but really don’t use it much.

 One my iPad, which also serves as a personal entertainment device, I have the streaming services Netflix and Amazon Prime Video.

 The above are my used apps across my various mobile devices.
 My aim to try and keep the app standard across all the devices and as few as possible.
 I try and standardise as on the Microsoft apps on all platforms.
 I certainly use a wide variety of apps on my devices by prefer the desktop versions if available.